 - The CV of the retiree nominated for emeritus status

 The Emeritus Committee will meet twice yearly to consider cases.
 There are two deadlines a year for submission of materials to the committee: November 1 and April 1.
-In the 2019/20 academic year, due to disruptions from the COVID-19 pandemic, the April deadline is extended to April 23, 2020.

 Current Emeritus Committee Members